 that talent does not play the decisive role.

-What then does this mean for each and every one of us?
+What does this mean for each and every one of us?

-We just need to decide in which area we want to be ahead.
+We only need to decide in which area we want to be ahead.

 What do we want to invest the 10,000 hours in?

-What do we want to make it to mastery in.
+What do we want to achieve mastery in?

-Do we have something that is worth it to us to make it to excellence.
+Do we have something that is worth bringing to excellence?

 "Mastery is the pursuit of excellence in self-forgetfulness."